omaralbeik/website-client/README.md

 ## Features

-- Single page web application using React.
+- Built using NextJS.
+- Server side rendering and SEO friendly
 - Progressive web app (PWA).
 - Fully Written in ES6.
-- Client-side routing using React Router.
 - State management and local caching using Redux and Local Storage.
 - Google Analytics support.
 - Light/Dark themes and CSS in JS using [styled-componenets](https://www.styled-components.com/)
 - Fully responsive design with the help of Bootstrap.
+- Support for .env files.

 ## Dependencies

-This project is built using ReactJS, Redux and other dependencies.
+This project is built using NextJS, Redux and other dependencies.
 Complete list of 3rd party dependencies can be found in [**package.json**](package.json)

 ## Getting Started